Local901/battery-management/batMan/DOCS.md

 ## How to use

-This add-on helps you to manager your SMA tripower transformer connected home battery charge and discharge.
+This add-on helps you to manager your SMA tripower inverter connected home battery charge and discharge.

 ### Mode: None

-This mode releases control back to the transformer.
+This mode releases control back to the inverter.

 ### Mode: Charge

-This mode takes control away from the transformer and forces it to charge up to 5kW/h.
+This mode takes control away from the inverter and forces it to charge up to 5kW/h.

 ### Mode: Discharge

-This mode takes control away from the transformer and forces it to discharge up to 5kW/h.
+This mode takes control away from the inverter and forces it to discharge up to 5kW/h.

 ### Mode: Schedule (24h clock)